rachitkumar/Bosch-Internship-UBC-Students/readme.md

 <h3 id= "bank"> 2.3 Bank</h3>

 <h4 id="bank_2"> 2.3.1 Go to Deutsche Bank (need better title) </h4>
+The largest bank.

 <h4 id="other_banks"> 2.3.2 Other Banks </h4>
+Volksbank: This is a consortium of hundreds of member-owned credit unions that has branches in most towns.
+Perk: its sensible investments allowed it to survive the global financial crisis without bailout (unlike Deutsche and others)

+N26: A direct-bank that operates no branches.
+Everything is done easily online.

 <h3 id="phoneplan"> 2.4 Phone Plan </h3>

 <h4 id="pre_paid"> 2.4.1 Pre-paid </h4>
+Pre-paid plans are generally the best option for temporary residents.
+Get yourself to a shop of a phone provider and make sure they activate your SIM card for you.
+You can usually get around 2 GB of data plus a few local calls and texts for €10-15.

 <h4 id="best_companies"> 2.4.2 Best companies </h4>
+If you work at Bosch Renningen, Vodafone is currently the only available phone network on the campus.
+So consider choosing them (or a partner provider) since other networks usually only work outdoors and there is no wifi available for personal use.

 <h2 id="work_environment"> 3.
 Bosch Work Environment </h2>

 <h3 id="getting_paid"> 3.1 Getting Paid at Bosch </h3>
+You are paid on the 28th day of your first full month of work.
+Be warned if you start your internship in the middle of the month because you will not get your pay until the end of the next month.
+So make sure you have enough to cover your rent and expenses for that period.

 <h3 id="food"> 3.2 Food - Intern Discount </h3>
+There is a €2.10 discount for interns at the Bosch canteen, meaning lunch will cost between €1.30 and €3.00 depending on your choice of meal.
+So you do not need to bring your own food.
+There is always at least one vegetarian option available.

 <h3 id="flex_time"> 3.3 Flex time/Vacation </h3>
+Your contract requires you to work a fixed number of hours (7 hours per day + 45 minutes break).
+But you are free to work more hours some days and fewer hours on other days.
+You can even collect hours and take days off.
+Just be sure to inform your supervisor in advance so they can accomodate.
+On top of this, you are also given 10 vacation days per 6 months (that's 13 for an 8-month coop).

+We would recommend making the best of your vacation days and flex time to explore Germany and the neighbouring countries.
+There is a lot to see!

 <h2 id="learning_german"> 4.
 Learning German </h2>